JappyPing/microbe-drug-disease/Drug_Disease_Prediction/README.md

 # Description

-Benchmarking the methods of DRHGCN, BNNR, DR2DI, MBiRW and MSBMF for the drug–disease association prediction
+Benchmarking the methods of DRHGCN, BNNR, DR2DI, MBiRW and MSBMF for the Drug-Disease Associations (DgDsAs) prediction.

 # DRHGCN
 ## Dependencies